klausdetlev/bino/README.md

     template<typename t> concept nonpod = !std::is_triviallay_copyable<t>::value;

 In case of a vector containing trivially_copyable objects, one may take advantage of it's linear memory layout and dump the complete strip of memory at once into the stream.

-The ceoncept allow easy distinction between the layouts.
+The concepts allow easy distinction between those layouts.